Jack Lausch

-Jack Lausch is an American college football quarterback for the Northwestern Wildcats.
-He is also the center fielder for the Wildcats baseball team.
+Jack Lausch (born January 26, 2004) is an American baseball center fielder and former college football quarterback, currently in the Cincinnati Reds organization.
+He attended college at Northwestern, where he played for the Wildcats football and baseball teams.

 Early life

 Lausch attended Brother Rice High School in Chicago, Illinois.
 For the Crusaders, he was a three sport athlete where he played baseball, basketball and football.
 In baseball, he was ranked the number one outfielder in the state of Illinois and the number 23 outfielder in the country by Perfect Game.
 In June 2021, he committed to play baseball at Notre Dame and was granted a preferred walk-on spot for football.
 In December, Lausch later committed to Northwestern once he was offered a football scholarship.
 As a senior, he threw for 2,447 yards and 20 touchdowns and rushed for 1,084 yards and 21 touchdowns.
 Coming out of high school, Lausch was rated as a three-star recruit.
 As a senior in baseball, Lausch hit a walk-off home run against IMG Academy, who was the number one team in the country at the time.
 He was named 2022 Chicago Catholic League Baseball Player of the Year where he hit .386 with five home runs and had 43 RBI.